 Anteaters aren’t the first on your list of possible pets, most likely.
 While many exotic animals have crossed the line into the mainstream, they are secure in their place on the fringes.
 Many individuals like the challenge that they offer.
 Of course, there is the cred of owning something that no one else has.

 There are four species of this exotic animal.
 The Giant Anteater is the one you’ll most likely see in zoos but not on the pet circuit because of its conservation status.
 Ones that you may find sold as pets include the Silky Anteater, Southern Tamandua, and Northern Tamandua.
-The Tamanduas get up to 20 pounds, whereas the Silky reaches about 1 pound as an adult.
+The Tamanduas get up to 20 pounds (9 kg), whereas the Silky reaches about 1 pound (0.4 kg) as an adult.

 The fact remains that anteaters aren’t on everyone’s radar for a reason, or lest we say several reasons.
-Getting one is only the first of several challenges that you’ll face when you decide to invite one into your home.
+They are not the easiest pet to raise and getting one is only the first of several challenges that you’ll face when you decide to invite one into your home.
 Knowing the facts upfront is the best thing you can do to make sure that an anteater is a fit for your household and lifestyle—and budget!

 1. Anteaters Aren’t Cheap